oyo/voxli/README.md

 + <body style="margin: 0; overflow: hidden;">
 ```

-You should see the content similar to the sample application above
+You should see the content similar to the sample application above.